Mirzasalman11/Credit-Card-Fraud-Detection/README.md

 ## Future Improvements
 There are several ways to improve the model and the project:

--Explore more advanced machine learning techniques.
+- Explore more advanced machine learning techniques.
--Fine-tune hyperparameters for better model performance.
+- Fine-tune hyperparameters for better model performance.
--Gather more labeled data for improved accuracy.
+- Gather more labeled data for improved accuracy.
 ## References

 - Author: Mirza Salman